Parliamentary.ai

 Overview

-This bill makes amendments to the Parliamentary Voting System and Constituencies Bill.
-Key changes include altering the referendum date, setting a minimum voter turnout threshold for the referendum to be binding, and revising constituency boundary regulations.
+This bill amends the Parliamentary Voting System and Constituencies Bill.
+Key changes include altering the referendum date, setting a minimum voter turnout threshold for the referendum to be binding, and making adjustments to constituency boundary reviews, including public consultation processes.

 Description